6063-fuguoxue/MidTerm/README.md

 I designed the cover to be both interactive and time-based.
 Some ideas I want to experiment with are listed below:
 <ol>
   <li>The background color can change according to the current time of the day. </li>
+  <li>The shape of cats' pupils can change according to the background color.
+For example, the darker the background is, the more rounded the cat's pupils are. </li>
   <li>When clicking on the digital magazine cover, a paw appears at the clicking position as if a cat responds to the click. </li>
-  <li>The shape of cats' pupils can change according to the current time of the day. </li>
   <li>A cat's eyes can follow the mouse's movement (this happens to be a witty metaphor). </li>
   <li>The background can be filled with different patterns of different cat furs.
 It changes after every click on the background. </li>
 </ol>